Guess what’s back? Chisel is back!

 • Pagination / Load more feature

 We’ve included a pre-styled pagination component or a dynamic alternative in the form of a “load more” functionality.
-It’s compatible with any post type and it’s a Twig reusable component.
+It’s compatible with any post type and is a Twig reusable component.
 As a developer, you only need to pass the post type name as an argument and define which Twig component should be used as a post item.
 All logic is set up for you using Ajax requests.

 • Spacer Block